-Assessment with a rubrics allows the assessment to be more transparent and controlled for the assessor and the participant.
-Rubrics have two forms, Standard or Custom.
-These are created by the author role on WISEflow.
-This article focuses on assessing with a standard rubrics, which calculates a mean score based on a predefined set of criteria and rankings.
+Assessment with a rubric allows the assessment to be more transparent and controlled for the assessor and the participant.
+Rubrics have two forms: standard or custom.
+These are created by authors in WISEflow.
+This article focuses on assessment with a standard rubric which calculates a mean score based on a predefined set of criteria and rankings.

-For Custom rubric, see article Assessing with a Custom Rubric.
+For custom rubric assessment, see the article Assessing with a Custom Rubric.

-Technically, the rubrics addition to WISEflow, comes with two parts; The rubric and the mark converter.
-Both of these can be added to the flow individually by the Assessor (see the article: Adding your own rubrics or mark converter) if they have not been defined by the manager beforehand.
+Technically, the rubrics addition to WISEflow, comes in two parts: The rubric and the mark converter.
+Both of these can be added to the flow individually by the assessor (see the article: Adding your own rubrics or mark converter) if they have not been defined by the manager beforehand.
 Furthermore, the mark converter can be enforced or unenforced:

 - Enforced - The mark is solely dependent on and decided by the rubric score

 - Unenforced - The mark is only guided by the rubric score and can be changed by the assessor without reopening.

 This article will go over assessing a standard rubric, where the manager has defined the rubric and enforcement before the assessment.
 When you open the flow page, open the assessment tool (previously called Annotate), as usual.

 - Mark converter